ben-hudson/ben-hudson.github.io/about.markdown

 permalink: /about/
 ---

-I write about cool things I made here.
-Some are cooler than others, so don't get your hopes up.
+I type things into boxes; these are some of them.